aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/training/torch-neuron-envvars.rst

 ``NEURON_TRANSFER_WITH_STATIC_RING_OPS``

 - The list of torch.nn.Modules that will have all parameter input buffers marked as static to enable runtime optimizations.
-The default is "Embedding,LayerNorm,Linear,Conv2d,BatchNorm2d" for torch-neuronx 1.13/2.1 and "Embedding" for torch-neuronx 2.1 starting in SDK release 2.20.
+The default is "Embedding,LayerNorm,Linear,Conv2d,BatchNorm2d" for ``torch-neuronx`` 1.13/2.1, and "Embedding" for ``torch-neuronx`` 2.1 in SDK release 2.20, and empty for ``torch-neuronx`` 2.1+ in SDK release 2.21.

 ``NEURONCORE_NUM_DEVICES`` **[Use only with xmp.spawn]**

 -  Number of NeuronCores for setting up distributed data parallel training when using torch_xla.distributed.xla_multiprocessing.spawn (xmp.spawn) utility only.
-See `MNIST MLP training with xmp.spawn<https://github.com/aws-neuron/aws-neuron-samples/blob/master/torch-neuronx/training/mnist_mlp/train_xmp.py>`__ for example.
+See `MNIST MLP training with xmp.spawn <https://github.com/aws-neuron/aws-neuron-samples/blob/master/torch-neuronx/training/mnist_mlp/train_xmp.py>`__ for example.
    NOTE: Do not use this environment variable when using ``torchrun``, which has ``--nproc_per_node`` option instead for this purpose. ``torchrun`` is recommended for consistent experience on one instance as well as across multiple instances.

 ``NEURON_DUMP_HLO_SNAPSHOT`` **[Beta]** **[Torch-NeuronX 1.13 only]**